 Shiloh University is an accredited University and Seminary offering Biblical, Theological, Ministry, and Liberal Arts programs 100% online.
-Starting at just $150 per credit for Undergraduate students, it is the University’s mission to provide students with access to affordable Christian education while minimizing the need for student debt.
+It is the University’s mission to provide students with access to affordable Christian education while minimizing the need for student debt.
 The University’s quality programs of study not only challenge students to grow academically, but they prepare students for a fruitful Christian life.
 All programs are taught 100% online, allowing students in any location to pursue a life-changing Christian education while remaining active in their communities.

 Name of Institution: Shiloh University

 Address: 416 D Avenue, P.O.
 Box 846, Kalona, IA 52247-0846